 At the Dark Gathering this year our special guest was Wolfshead and Vixen Morris.
 It has been 15 years since I danced with this team and I was looking forward to seeing them once again.

 I had no time to practice it with them, but they performed it once and invited me to join them the 2nd time.
-As soon as the dance began, the 15 years I had been away seemed to disappear and every move was performed as precisely as it had all those years ago.
+As soon as the dance began, the 15 years apart from Vixen seemed to disappear and I performed every move as precisely as I had all those years ago.

-Here is footage of their dance and the invitation for me to join them at the end of the footage to perform the same dance.
+Here is video footage of their dance and them inviting me to join them at the repeat performance.

-The last time I performed in Boscastle with them outside the Museum was 17 years previously on the 12th June 2001 for the 50th anniversary of the Witchcraft Repeal.
+The last time I performed with them in Boscastle outside the Museum was 17 years ago on the 12th June 2001 for the 50th anniversary of the Witchcraft Repeal.